mjordan/islandora_object_clone/README.md

 You can filter objects that can be cloned by content model at `admin/islandora/tools/object_clone`.

-Objects that have sequence relationships ('isSequenceNumber' and 'isSequenceNumberOfxxx') are always excluded from having a "Clone" tab, since cloning them would duplicate the sequence relationship and cause unpredictable results in the display of their sibling objects.
-These include all paged content and any other objects that are children of compound objects.
+Objects that have sequence relationships ('isSequenceNumber' and 'isSequenceNumberOfxxx') are always excluded from having a "Clone" tab, since cloning them would duplicate their sequence relationship with their parent and cause unpredictable results in the display of their sibling objects.
+These include all paged content objects and any other objects that are children of compound objects.

 ## Usage